Sukith-1234/Data-Engineering-Projects/README.md

 SQL-Script-Schema Only.sql -> Schema of  Database created for this problem (User table) in MSSQL.

-script with data.sql -> Include the schema and user data after push by Azure Data Factory.
+script with data.sql -> Include the schema and user data after push data by Azure Data Factory.

 User-Analysis-Python-Project-Databricks.html ->Includes python codes which shows  how the establish connection between Azure SQL Database and Azure Databricks using python enviorenment and algortihms and queries for Part 2.